aardappel/lobster/docs/source/shooter_tutorial.md

     write game code without repeating your code for x and y all over the place.
     We compute the size of a quadrant, and compare. `<` here gives us a vector of booleans, to check if any coordinates (x or y) were out of bounds, we use `any`.
-If this succeeds, we only then actually move the player. pfew!
+If this succeeds, we only then actually move the player.
+Pfew!

 Now we have computed a new position, we have to make sure it has an effect.
 We do this by translating our player position from the middle to where we want to